tborychowski/newtab-bookmarks/README.md

-**THIS PROJECT IS NOT MAINTAINED ANYMORE!**
+# THIS PROJECT IS NOT MAINTAINED ANYMORE!

 The service that fetches favicons for the thumbnails will stop working soon.

 It is advisable to find an alternative.

+## Alternative

-Check out the _Perfect Home_: https://github.com/tborychowski/perfect-home
+Check out _Perfect Home_: https://github.com/tborychowski/perfect-home